How to Apply

 - Decisions will be made in early March.
-Upon acceptance, you have until April 1 to accept or decline our offer.
+Upon acceptance, you have until April 15 to accept or decline our offer.

 DEADLINE: All applications and supporting materials must be completed and received by January 14.

 - A firm grounding in mathematics is a must, especially for students from a biology-related background.
 Three calculus courses are preferred, and two are a minimum.
 The expectation is for strong grades in those courses.

 - Most admitted students in Microbial Engineering have a GPA above a 3.5 average.

 - Research experience is a critical component of most successful applications.
 You are strongly encouraged to include letters of recommendation from your research/lab supervisors.